secret-family-recipes1/front-end/front-end-react1/README.md

 [ ] Item 4 - Set up component management for the forms in the app that makes sense for each form.
 Student made the decision to use a third-party library, like formik, or not, and can defend their decision.
 Some form validation is in place.

 ## STRETCH OBJECTIVES
-[ ] Item 1 - Incorporate a third party event/animation library like unto Greensock, Anime, React-motion, etc. (https://greensock.com/react/)
+[ ] Item 1 - Incorporate a third party event/animation library like unto Greensock(GSAP), Anime, React-motion, etc. (https://greensock.com/react/)

 [ ] Item 2 - Was able to architect components to be easily reused.
 Student used advanced React techniques like the composition pattern, custom hooks, render props, HOCs, etc.